seanwhs/Tutorials/NextJS/Next-JS-Tutorial/NextJS-16-for-Absolute-Beginners/Part1-Execution-Environments.md

   Database
 ```

-If you learned React before learning Next.js, this architecture probably feels natural.
+If you learned React before learning Next.js, this architecture probably feels completely natural.

 The problem is:

 > **Next.js 16 doesn't really think this way anymore.**

-And that's why many beginners feel confused when they first encounter:
+And that's why many beginners become confused when they first encounter:

 * Server Components
 * Client Components